 When people discover I'm from south Louisiana, the conversation always gravitates toward food.
 They usually want to know if I cook gumbo.
 Some even ask if I have a recipe.
 I used to say, "Yes, I cook gumbo, and no, I don't have a written recipe, but it's easy to learn. " I've even told a few I'd teach them, but we never seem to get around to it.

 The idea for the Louisiana Woman Blog started one day during a phone conversation with my Mama.
-I told her, "People are always asking me how to cook gumbo, so I am going to start a blog just so I can say, 'Oh, it's easy; just go to my blog and follow the simple recipe.'"
+I told her, "People are always asking me how to cook gumbo, so I am going to start a blog just so I can say, 'Oh, it's easy; just go to my blog and follow this easy gumbo recipe.'"
 She laughed, and when I asked her if she would help me put her recipe on paper (or screen), she said, "I can't, Kay."

 Somehow, she didn't see the need, or maybe putting it online was incomprehensible.
 So I asked her questions until she gave me all the measurements and steps to a perfect pot of chicken gumbo with sausage.